First Air Force: Tactical Air Command

-As part of realignment of military assets.
 ADCOM was reorganized on 1 October 1979.
-The atmospheric defense resources (interceptors and warning radars) of ADCOM were reassigned to Tactical Air Command (TAC).
+The interceptors and warning radars were reassigned to Tactical Air Command (TAC).
 With this move many Air National Guard units that had an air defense mission also came under the control of TAC, which established a component called Air Defense, Tactical Air Command (ADTAC), at the level of a numbered air force.

 On 6 December 1985 HQ USAF reactivated First Air Force at Langley Air Force Base, Virginia, and assigned it to Tactical Air Command (TAC), replacing ADTAC.
 First Air Force was given the mission to provide, train and equip combat ready air defence forces for the air defense of the North American continent.

 Upon its reactivation, First Air Force was composed of units of the active Air Force and the Air National Guard.
 Because of its unique mission and its binational responsibilities, First Air Force works closely with the Canadian Forces.
 Canadian personnel are stationed at First Air Force Headquarters at Tyndall Air Force Base Florida, and at the various regional air defense sectors located throughout the United States.

 Activation of the Continental NORAD Region on 1 October 1986, resulted in a new structure for North American Aerospace Defense Command (NORAD).
-The continental U.S. region, along with Alaskan and Canadian regions provided the command and operational system for North American air defense.
+The Continental NORAD Region, along with the Alaskan and Canadian regions, commanded North American air defense forces.